AjayMT/golsp/docs.md

 [( "Cat":"z00t" "beep":"boop" 4:"quux" ) "beep" 4 "foo"] # => { "boop" "quux" undefined }
 ```

-Like in [lists](docs?id=lists), Golsp does not automatically wrap lines in expressions inside maps.
+Like with [lists](docs?id=lists), Golsp does not automatically wrap lines in expressions inside maps.
 So this:
 ```python
 (
   "a": "b"